rohitrawat/ansible-tensorflow/README.md

 This role depends on these two roles, but they're automatically installed if you install this from galaxy:

 jpnewman.java Installs java 8, for Bazel
-kuza55.cudnn Installs CUDA & cuDNN
+trevorprater.cudnn Installs CUDA & cuDNN

 Example Playbook
 ----------------